 We keep 6 wool dryer balls in your dryer at all times.
 They last for a very long time!
 We also pull a lot of products out of the washer to air dry, especially blankets, sweaters, and pants.

 We’ve tried most of their products and this is the one that works better than cotton.
-When we find an all-natural alternative, we will be sure to let you know!
+When we find a completely plastic-free alternative, we will be sure to let you know!

 We are all about living simpler, cleaner lives.